 Note: Education Code 51461, as added by AB 815 (Ch.
 618, Statutes of 2011), authorizes the SPI to provide a list of equivalent summative tests that districts may use in place of an Advanced Placement examination for the purpose described below when an Advanced Placement examination is not available in a particular language.

 a.
-Pass a foreign language Advanced Placement examination with a score of 3 or higher or an International Baccalaureate examination with a score of 4 or higher b.
-Successfully complete a four-year high school course of study in a foreign language, attaining an overall GPA of 3.0 or above in that course of study.
+Pass a foreign language Advanced Placement examination with a score of 3 or higher or an International Baccalaureate examination with a score of 4 or higher

 (cf. 6141.5 - Advanced Placement)